Foot Locker invests $100 million in GOAT Group

 The companies said that the investment would eventually lead to Foot Locker and Goat Group combining their efforts across their digital and physical retail platforms.

-GOAT said in a statement that the company would use the investment to accelerate its global operations, expand its omnichannel experience and its technologies.
+GOAT said in a statement that the company would use the investment to accelerate its global operations and expand its omnichannel experience and its technologies.

-In an interview, GOAT co-founder and chief product officer declined to disclose the company’s valuation, its revenues, how sales break down across geographic regions, or how it will work with Foot Locker going forward.
+In an interview, the GOAT co-founder and chief product officer declined to disclose the company’s valuation, its revenues, how sales break down across geographic regions or how it will work with Foot Locker going forward.

-In 2018 several top sellers on GOAT sold over $10 million worth of sneakers up from $2 million in 2017, according to the company.
-GOAT Group now counts over 600 employees, up from 200 a year ago, with 12 million users currently active on the platform.
-That figure is up massively from last year when 2.5 million folks were on the platform.
+In 2018, several top sellers on GOAT sold more than $10 million worth of sneakers, up from $2 million in 2017, according to the company.
+GOAT Group now counts more than 600 employees, up from 200 a year ago, with 12 million users currently active on the platform.
+That figure is up massively from last year, when 2.5 million folks were on the platform.

-Over the same period GOAT boosted its sneaker listings to 750,000 from 200,000 and now has 150,000 vendors selling to over 12 million customers.
-With growth like that no wonder Foot Locker wants a sip of that GOAT stew.
+Over the same period, GOAT boosted its sneaker listings to 750,000 from 200,000, and now has 150,000 vendors selling to more than 12 million customers.
+With growth like that, it’s no wonder Foot Locker wants a sip of that GOAT stew.

-“At Foot Locker we are constantly looking at new ways to elevate our customer experience and bring sneaker and youth culture to people around the world,” said Richard Johnson, Foot Locker, Inc.’s Chairman and Chief Executive Officer, in a statement.
+“At Foot Locker we are constantly looking at new ways to elevate our customer experience and bring sneaker and youth culture to people around the world,” said Richard Johnson, Foot Locker, Inc.’s chairman and chief executive officer, in a statement.
 “We are excited to leverage GOAT Group’s technology to further innovate the sneaker buying experience and utilize their best-in-class online marketplace to help meet the ever-growing global demand for the latest product.
 Together, Foot Locker and GOAT Group’s shared commitment to trust and authenticity in the sneaker industry will provide consumers with unparalleled experiences and diversified offerings.”

 One savvy online observer commented that the deal was the equivalent of Blockbuster investing in Netflix back when that now-defunct video rental service was still in its waning days, before it became obsolete.

-“In 2015, we pioneered the ship-to-verify model with a mission to bring a seamless and safe customer experience to the secondary sneaker market,” said Eddy Lu, co-founder and Chief Executive Officer of GOAT Group.
+“In 2015, we pioneered the ship-to-verify model with a mission to bring a seamless and safe customer experience to the secondary sneaker market,” said Eddy Lu, co-founder and chief executive officer of GOAT Group.
 “With over 3,000 retail locations, Foot Locker will support our primarily digital presence with physical access points worldwide, bringing more value to our community of buyers and sellers.
 Having Foot Locker as a strategic partner will also expand our business as we continue to scale our operations both domestically and internationally.”

 Last year, GOAT raised $60 million as it announced its largest strategic move to date — acquiring the physical retailer Flight Club to begin pushing into real-world in-store experiences.